Text consolidated by Valsts valodas centrs (State

 Article 13(a) of Commission Regulation No 651/2014;

-7) the capital companies of the shipbuilding sector referred
+61) the capital companies of the lignite sector

-8) the capital companies of the energy generation and
+8) the capital companies in the energy generation, storage,

-distribution sector referred to in Article 13(b) of Commission
+transmission, and distribution sectors referred to in Article

-the zone capital companies or licensed capital companies which
+companies or licensed capital companies which have included the

-have included the costs of energy generating equipment in the
+cost of energy generating equipment in the calculation of the

-calculation of investment costs and they conform to all of the
+investment costs and meet all of the following conditions:

 a) the principal objective of the project is not focused on